rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

  - `cache_on_disk_if` - This attribute is what determines which query results are persisted in the incremental compilation query result cache.
-The attribute takes an expression that allows to make per query invocation decisions.
+The attribute takes an expression that allows per query invocation decisions.
 For example, it makes no sense to store values from upstream crates in the cache because they are already available in the upstream crate's metadata.